ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>[Photograph of musicians performing at a cultural program]
 </div>

-<a class="label">Alternative Title</a> - Alternative or additional titles for the resource.
+<a class="label" id="AlternativeTitle">Alternative Title</a> - Alternative or additional titles for the resource.

 <div class="example">
   <u>Example:</u>